A citizens’ assembly. A curatorial match making project across words, intention and representation.

 Presented as the closing ceremony of the 2017 Melbourne Fringe Festival in the Northcote Town Hall, CONGRESS takes the form of a ritualised performance; providing opportunity and audience to those that may not be represented in the current political system.
 CONGRESS presents a democratic counterpoint; a creative action that encourage citizens to participate, to agitate, to inspire change and transformation.

-Closing event of the 2017 Melbourne Fringe Festival – Darebin Arts, Northcote Town Hall.
+Closing Event 2017 Melbourne Fringe Festival – Darebin Arts, Northcote Town Hall.

 Lighting / Sound Design: Nick Roux.